-Suncoast Black Arts Collaborative, Inc., The Association for the Study of African American Life and History (ASALH) and Art Center Sarasota collaborated on this exhibition again this year and continue to be committed to our Suncoast artists in supporting their interest and talent as visual artists.
+Suncoast Black Arts Collaborative, Inc., and The Association for the Study of African American Life and History (ASALH) collaborated on this exhibition again this year and continue to be committed to our Suncoast artists in supporting their interest and talent as visual artists.
 We were thrilled to see so many new artists submit their work to be included in this annual exhibition.

 Krystle Lemonias, a Jamaican born printmaker visually tells the story

 of the contributions and role Black immigrant women have played in

 America’s workforce.
 Lemonias’ sophisticated use of materials and

 iconography creates a strong expression of her theme.

 Jesse Clark, a Haitian American fine art photographer who looks at the way society sees Black males and how he does not fill the conventional mold of his complexion.

 Clark’s interpretation of this subject is powerful, graphic and with a fresh

 Cora Marshall, a well-seasoned painter expresses spirituality, life, and her place in the world as an African and Native American.
 Her work stems from the conditions free African Americans experienced in post-slavery.
 Marshall’s emotional content, color and composition are potent expressions as depicted in her art.